A relaxing weekend of camping, hiking and strolling with someone before her classes start up again.

 Other weekends are about waking up in the cool morning air, sipping a cup or two of coffee from the campsite and enjoying the last bit of fall weather.

-a past partner wanted a relaxing camping weekend in the Colorado foothills.
+someone wanted a relaxing camping weekend in the Colorado foothills.
 A little hiking, some relaxing and a chance to decompress a bit before the grind of her classes start again.

 Though backpacking is my preferred method of enjoying the outdoors, any chance spent outside is welcome.
 And spending a night outside is even better.